Kelly Heaton: Career

 In the early 2000s, Heaton developed a reputation for complex, obsessive and often humorous installations involving technology.
 During her time at the MIT Center for Advanced Visual Studies, she worked with engineer Steven Gray to create her first major sculpture: "The Pool" of "Reflection Loop", a large concave slab embedded with 400 reprogrammed Furby dolls arranged in the pattern of water molecules.
 The Furby dolls were altered to mirror the presence of a viewer, creating a noisy, amusing and weird reflection of the audience until the robotic toys eventually "died" from excessive use.
 "Reflection Loop" was selected for the 2001 Annual Exhibition of the DeCordova Museum and Sculpture Park in Lincoln, Massachusetts.
 Shortly thereafter, Heaton was offered her first solo exhibition in New York at Bitforms gallery.

 Heaton went on to numerous shows and residencies, including the now-defunct Art Interactive in Cambridge, Massachusetts, and a joint appointment with the Department of Computer Science and Department of Information Science and Information Studies at Duke University.
 In 2003, Heaton's installation "Live Pelt" premiered at Ronald Feldman Fine Arts in New York City.
 The central piece of the show was a coat ("The Surrogate") made from 64 used Tickle Me Elmo dolls that Heaton "trapped" on online auction while documenting every detail of her transactions with other eBay members.
 The acquired Elmo dolls were eviscerated for their furry pelts and laughing electronics, all of which Heaton re-engineered into a coat that giggles and quivers when touched, like a surrogate lover.
 Filmmakers Shambhavi Kaul and Joshua Gibson collaborated with Heaton to document the various personalities of her process.

 In early 2004, Heaton moved to Switzerland, where she lived and worked until 2009 as a part-time innovation consultant for the Diabetes Care division of Roche Diagnostics.
 During this time, she co-authored several patents related to methods of data visualization for continuous glucose data.
 Heaton also taught herself analog electrical engineering and developed another body of work, "The Parallel Series".

 Heaton's 2015 exhibition, "Pollination" involved sculpture, electronics, perfume, and mixed media art.
 The exhibition included "The Beekeeper", a floor-to-ceiling kinetic sculpture that Heaton referred to as "an energetic self-portrait".

-A self-taught perfumer, Heaton has created several fragrances, including "Smells Like Weeds (The Queen of Hungry Spirits)", a perfume made using bee-friendly plants; and "Smells Like Money (Hungry Spirits)", a perfume extracted from hundreds of dollar bills using the labor-intensive method of cold enfleurage.

-In 2014, Heaton founded The Virginia Perfume Company to create authentic, small-batch perfumes based on old-world techniques.

 Personal life

-Heaton lives in Virginia with her husband and stepchildren.
+Heaton lives in New York, NY.